Bisons Game Notes - Buffalo vs. Syracuse (6:05 p.m.)

 Today's Game

 The Mets took the lone series from the Bisons earlier this season, 3-1.
 Buffalo aims to hand Syracuse their fourth series loss in a row of the 2019 season.
-With the Mets coming to the Nickel City for the first this year, the Herd looks to take a game-one win.
+With the Mets coming to the Nickel City for the first time this year, the Herd looks to even the series and take a game-two win.

 Today's Starter